-Born and raised near Johannesburg, South Africa, I moved to Ireland in 1999 and have been settled in rural Carlow since 2001.
-I am currently the Lead Designer for Joe Fallon Design, an award-winning medium size architectural practice located in Dublin and the Southeast of Ireland.
+Born and raised near Johannesburg, South Africa, I moved to Ireland in 1999 and has since lived in Sandycove, rural Carlow and, most recently, Dunshaughlin.
+I was the Lead Designer for Joe Fallon Design, an award-winning architectural practice, for six years before going out on my own in 2020.

 If you want to know me a little better, send me a mail or find me on social media; details are at the bottom of the page.

-I learn quickly, work diligently and contribute effectively.
-My research into renewable energy adds value to my architectural degree and, along with freelance work, demonstrates an ability to self-motivate.
+My research into renewable energy adds value to my architectural degree, and I am learning valuable business skills while I develop my sole-trader architecture business.
 Involvement in my local church has taught me the value and importance of working within a team, along with valuable leadership skills.
 I strive to make simple the complex, to complete a project no matter the effort, and to achieve a holistic approach to my life and work.

 From 2011 to 2014 I undertook a masters by research (MSc) programme at IT Carlow under the ITC Postgraduate Research Scholarship Programme.
 A slight deviation from my undergraduate in architectural technology, this MSc in renewable heat provision from Miscanthus allowed me to investigate renewable service provision in the form of renewable heat from solid biomass.

 Through this study I was privileged to visit a number of European countries in order to gather data and information as well as disseminate my research at two international conferences, the papers of which have been published in the conference proceedings.